Tourism in Nigeria

-Tourism in Nigeria centers largely on events, due to the country's ample amount of ethnic groups, but also includes rain forests, savannah, waterfalls, and other natural attractions.
+Tourism in Nigeria centers largely on events, due to the country's ample amount of ethnic groups, but also includes rainforests, savannah, waterfalls, and other natural attractions.
 Tourists spent US$2.6 billion in Nigeria in 2015.
-This dropped to US$1.5 billion in 2017, probably due to the rise of the Boko Haram insurgency of 2015.
+This dropped to US$1.5 billion in 2017.

 Attractions

 Abuja is home to several parks and green areas with the largest one being Millennium Park.
 Millennium Park was designed by architect Manfredi Nicoletti and was officially opened by the United Kingdom's Elizabeth II in December 2003.
 Another open area park is located in Lifecamp Gwarimpa; near the residence of the Minister of the Federal Capital Territory.
 The park is located on a slightly raised hilltop which contains sport facilities like Basketball and Badminton courts another park is the city park, it is located in wuse 2 and is home to numerous outdoor and indoor attractions such as a 4D cinema, astro-turf, lawn tennis court, paintball arena and a variety of restaurants.

 Lagos, subsequent to the re-modernization project achieved by the previous administration of Governor Raji Babatunde Fashola, is gradually becoming a major tourist destination, being one of the largest cities in Africa and in the world.
 Lagos is currently taking steps to become a global city.
 The 2009 Eyo carnival (a yearly festival originated from Iperu Remo, Ogun State), which took place on 25 April, was a step toward world city status.
 Currently, Lagos is primarily known as a business-oriented and a fast-paced community.